SalomePlatform/adao/doc/en/using.rst

 :ref:`section_advanced`.

 .. [#] For more information on EFICAS, see the *EFICAS module* available in SALOME platform.

+.. [#] The use of physical simulation code in the data assimilation elementary operators is illustrated or described in the following main parts.

 .. [#] For more information on YACS, see the *YACS module User's Guide* available in the main "*Help*" menu of SALOME platform.